Xudangliatiger/xudangliatiger.github.io/_includes/about/en.md

 Dongli Xu has been a master student in the School of Computer Science at University of Sydney since 2021.
-He worked at University of Electronic Science and Techology of China (2020-2021) with [Prof. Wen li](liwen.com), investigating computer vision in the Department of Computer Science.
+He worked at University of Electronic Science and Techology of China (2020-2021) with [Prof. Wen li](liwen.com), investigating computer vision in the School of Computer Science and Engineering.
 He received his B. E. in Computer Science and Technology from Harbin Engineering University (2020) and was advised by [Prof. Jian Guan](http://homepage.hrbeu.edu.cn/web/guanjian1).

 ## Reseach Interests: